starfruit3186/DuinoESP/README.md

+EDIT: These codes don't seem to work for most.
+Please refer back to ricaun's code.

 Please use the original DuinoCoin_Esp_Master.ino and DuinoCoin_Wire.ino by ricaun.
 They are now included here for your convenience.

 You only need to replace the whole DuinoCoin_Clients.ino with this one.